glazernir/SoccerStat-AI/README.md

 The project starts by loading player statistics from "datasets/appearances.csv" - the path to original data.

 2. ## Prepare Data & Calculate Performance Vectors
-The run_performance_vectors function processes the data.
+The run_performance_vectors function processes and normalize the data.
 You can shorten the process by selecting only specific years for the process - check "calculate_features" function in run_performance_vectors.py

 3. ## Create Train-Test Sets
 Generate train and test datasets for PCA analysis: